mabilton/data-engineering-zoomcamp-2023/04-analytics/homework/02-answers.md

 to count the number of rows in the `fact_fhv_trips` table; this query returns **22998722**.

 ## Question 5

+### Question

+During which month did the greatest number of FHV taxi trips occur?
+Answer this question by creating a Google Data Studio visualisation using the `fact_fhv_trips` table.

+### Answer

 Upon creating a Pie Chart and Bar Chart that shows the breakdown of the number of FHV taxi trips by month, we see that **January**, by far, had the greatest number of FHV trips: